FireballDWF/eks-with-nodes-on-outpost/README.md

 1. Deployed an nginx workload with MetalLB using the https://devopslearning.medium.com/metallb-load-balancer-for-bare-metal-kubernetes-43686aa0724f as the guide for nginx but not for MetalLB.
 1. Exposing a workload via the [LNI](https://docs.aws.amazon.com/outposts/latest/server-userguide/local-network-interface.html) using a Load Balancer such as [MetalLB in Layer 2 (Gratuitous ARP) mode](https://metallb.universe.tf/concepts/layer2/).
 1. Testing conducted by repo owner has only been done on a single Outposts Server.
-Thus have NOT attempted to configure nor test getting nodes of different servers to talk to each other via the [LNI](https://docs.aws.amazon.com/outposts/latest/server-userguide/local-network-interface.html) of the Server.
+Thus have NOT attempted to configure nor test getting pods on nodes/instances on different servers to talk to each other via their [LNI](https://docs.aws.amazon.com/outposts/latest/server-userguide/local-network-interface.html) interfaces.
 1. Session Manager works with AL2's EKS optimized AMI.
 Have not attempted to test on RHEL 8.4+ yet.

 ## Current issues: